Go green at home with these fun ideas for decorating with the versatile color

 A smattering of sample-size paints in the same color family and precut black mats brings a wall of frames together.

 Creamy whites brighten the earth-toned Craftsman palette while greens keep it tied to nature.
 Cabinet paint is Acadia White #OC-38 (benjaminmoore.com); the island picks up the dining room’s Cleveland Green.
-In addition, glass tiles add subtle pops of color: Lucido in Coal, Ivory, and Chalk, plus Satinato in Papyrus (all from italics-stone.com).
+You'll notice glass tiles, too (all fromitalics-stone.com).
+They add subtle pops of color: Lucido in Coal, Ivory, and Chalk, plus Satinato in Papyrus.

-Miniature striped green-and-yellow pumpkins join a trio of copper vases and a casual arrangement of red, orange, and yellow flowers.
-It's all about fall color―without a maple leaf or corncob in sight.
+Miniature striped green-and-yellow fall pumpkins join a trio of copper vases and a casual arrangement of red, orange, and yellow flowers.
+It's all about autumn color―without a maple leaf or corncob in sight.